mskg/homey-heating/APPSTORE.md

 * *Flow integration* Set mode, enable/disable plan, apply plan, etc.
 * *Optimal resouce management* Your Homey is only utilized when there is something to do: No permanent polling or reading of temperatures in the background.
 The app only wakes up on setpoints.

 Not what you expect?
-Than it's probabyl not what I do at home.
+Than it's probably not what I do at home.
 Feel free to add a feature request on [GitHub](https://github.com/mskg/homey-heating/issues).

 ## Supported languages